SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Algorithm: SENTINEL-K

-Now, the question is to aggregate the $K$ estimated return distributions in one such that the final estimation is as accurate as possible, where each of the estimators may vary in terms of learning and accuracy. \cite{pacchiano2020optimism} shows that model selection can boost performance than model averaging.
+Now, the question is to adaptively and accurately aggregate the $K$ estimated return distributions. \cite{pacchiano2020optimism} shows that adaptive model selection can boost performance in comparison to model averaging.
 The rationale for this can be given by seeing that some estimators might be overly optimistic or pessimistic.
-By considering these outliers less, you can effectively have a more robust ensemble.
+By weighing these less, you can effectively have a more robust ensemble.
+Further discussion of this issue is given in Appendix~\ref{sec:appendix_ftrl}.